 If you’re using AWS, your organization probably consists of more than one person besides you.
 This means multiple people will have access to the database.
 It’s very convenient but it also means you need to manage each member’s level of access.

-5. A Preferred Region
+5. Preferred Region

 AWS has data centers all over the globe.
 You’ll have a choice where in the world you want to house your data.
 Again, this requires some deliberation.

-Some things you need to consider include the region’s availability of your desired services, its proximity with your customers and costs (regions have different pricing, and jurisdiction).
+A few things you need to consider include the region’s availability of your desired services, its proximity with your customers and costs (regions have different pricing, and jurisdiction).

 6. A Trusted Advisor